devhops/wp-login.php-rick-roll-version/readme.md

 # wp-login.php Rick Roll!

 Say you have a static site.
-Sometimes people will still check if you're running Wordpress.
+Sometimes people will still check to see if you're running Wordpress.

 You can see if this is happening by checking your logs for 404 errors to /wp-login.php